Properly Establishing and Managing Your Project Management Office Benefits Your Project Teams and the Success of Your Organization...

 Not all organizations require the structure and discipline of a PMO, sometimes simply called a Project Office.
-Determining factors might be any combination of:

 In addition, there are several organizational factors which, if in place, will accelerate acceptance of the guidance, coaching, monitoring, and project control afforded through a PMO.

 The success of your organization’s Project Office will be due to the value they provide to the individual projects as resource, coach, and guide.
-The PMO should not be implemented as the “project police”, involved in monitoring and metrics.

 Once your organization determines that they should implement a PMO structure, a small cross-functional team (from Finance, Sales, Operations, Administration, etc.) should be assembled to work with the designated PMO Leader to determine PMO objectives and measures of success.
-Their input on the PMO objectives and success criteria is important because these are the Stakeholders of the individual projects.

-The primary product of this team should be the construction of a Project Management Office Charter.
-I have included a template for a PMO Charter on this page (click on the "folder" icon below this paragraph).
+I have included a link to a template for a PMO Charter on this page (click on the "folder" icon below this paragraph).
 Instructions for completing the Project Management Office Charter document are contained within the template.

-The approval of the PMO Charter, by the PMO Sponsor and your Executive Management Team will signal the establishment of your Project Management Office.
 The Charter should provide information on funding (for at least the first year of operation), resourcing, objectives, criteria for success, and governance.
-The PMO Lead must have the Executive Management Team (or your PMO Sponsor, if she/he is a member of the Executive Team) communicate, the creation of the PMO, its purpose, structure, benefits to the entire company, while emphasizing the full support of Executive Management.
+The PMO Lead must have the Executive Management Team or your PMO Sponsor (if she is a member of the Executive Team) communicate the creation of the PMO, its purpose, structure, benefits to the entire company, while emphasizing the full support of Executive Management.

-The Project Management Office Charter becomes the initial “roadmap” for the creation of the PMO.
 The Charter will also contain an initial setup schedule.
 There will be a transition point from “PMO setup” to “PMO operation”.
 The PMO Charter document will also address the issues of PMO operations.

 Remember, statements regarding the specific purpose of your organization’s PMO should be clearly described within your PMO Charter.

-Although the role your PMO plays may change over time, it will generally fall into several functional areas.
 Which function the PMO performs and the overall benefits realized by your organization will depend on the commitment of the organization leadership, the culture of your organization, and how well your organization deals with change.

 Essentially, your PMO can be a(n):